-At the time, I was still working at my full-time job, so to pull it all off I worked tirelessly in spare moment I could.
-I also couldn’t have done it without the help of my amazing husband who served as audio tech (besides a ton of other tasks), and of course EQ Bank for making it all possible.
+At the time, I was still working at my full-time job, so to pull it all off I worked tirelessly in a spare moment I could.
+I also couldn’t have done it without the help of my amazing husband who served as an audio tech (besides a ton of other tasks) and of course EQ Bank for making it all possible.

 If you weren’t able to attend or watch the live stream on my Facebook page, check out the recording above of my interview with Cait for Millennial Money Meetup #3 in Vancouver.